cscottyb/indigo/README.md

 Indigo themes will only override css styles on the DuckDuckGo landing page and the search results pages through a desktop browsers.
 No styling for mobile devices or the official app.

 - Download and Unzip latest Release to your file directory from https://github.com/cscottyb/indigo/releases
-- Find the .css file you want to use by selection browser and variants parameters.
+- Find the .css file you want to use by selecting your browser and variants parameters.
 - ALPHA MESSAGE: For the best experience for *all* browser, select a theme from the `compatible` folder.

 ### Safari